NuGet/docs.microsoft.com-nuget/docs/reference/cli-reference/cli-ref-sources.md

 - **`-ProtocolVersion`**

   The NuGet server protocol version to be used.
-The current version is "3".
-Supported in NuGet 3.0+.
-Defaults to "2" if not specified.
+Currently supported versions are `2` and `3`.
+Defaults to `2` if not specified.
+See [NuGet Server API](https://learn.microsoft.com/en-us/nuget/api/overview) for information about the version 3 protocol.

+  Available in NuGet command line from version 6.6.

 - **`-Verbosity [normal|quiet|detailed]`**